peterhinch/micropython-iot/README.md

 server port and IP address.
 It also contains a client ID which must be unique to every client which is concurrently connected to the server.

-On the server each demo directory contains a file `local.py` which may need to be adapted, for example if a different port is to be used.
-Note that the examples below specify `python3`.
+Each demo directory contains a file `local.py` which will need to be adapted, to match the local server IP address and possibly to change the default port.

+Note that the server-side examples below specify `python3` in the run command.
 In every case `micropython` may be substituted to run under the Unix build of MicroPython.

 #### File copy

-To get the files onto your ESP8266 do NOT copy single files as this repository is built to be used as a python package.
-This means that you have to retain the file structure for it to work.
+This repository is built to be used as a python package.
+This means that on the ESP8266 the directory structure must be retained.

 The easiest way is to clone the repository:
 ```
 git clone https://github.com/peterhinch/micropython-iot micropython_iot
 ```
 It's important to clone it into a directory *micropyhton_iot* as python does not like packages that have a "-" character in their name.

-Then you need [rshell](https://github.com/dhylands/rshell) and follow these commands:
+On the ESP8266 a directory `/pyboard/micropython_iot` should be created and the following files copied to it:
+ 1. `client.py`
+ 2. `primitives.py`
+ 3. `__init__.py`

+To install the demos the following directories and their contents should be copied to `/pyboard/micropython_iot`:
+ 1. `qos`
+ 2. `examples`
+ 3. `example_remote_control`

+This can be done using any tool but I recommend [rshell](https://github.com/dhylands/rshell).
+If this is used follow these
+commands:
 ```
 rshell -p /dev/ttyS3  # adapt the port to your situation
 mkdir /pyboard/micropython_iot   # create directory on your esp8266
-rsync micropython_iot /pyboard/micropython_iot -v -m
+cp primitives.py client.py __init__.py /pyboard/micropython_iot/
+cp -r examples /pyboard/micropython_iot/
+cp -r qos /pyboard/micropython_iot/
+cp -r example_remote_control /pyboard/micropython_iot/
 ```
-Now you have successfully synchronized the repository onto your device.

 ## 3.2 Usage